top of page

 Licensed Meets bring structure, safety, and integrity to the sport.
 Qualified Officials oversee each race, ensuring all starts, turns, and finishes follow the rules.
 Timing may be manual (Level 4) or electronic (Levels 1–3), but every result is verified and recognised nationally.

-To learn more about the volunteers in white who make competitions possible, 🔗 See our blog — [Be Part of the Action — Become a Bluefins Official]
+🔗 See our blog — [Be Part of the Action — Become a Bluefins Official]to learn more about the volunteers in white who make competitions possible.

 Short Course (SC) vs Long Course (LC)